An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

-- Go to TASKS > DEPLOY CAMPAIGN to open the Deploy Campaign wizard.
+- Go to TASKS > DEPLOY WIZARD to open the Deploy Campaign wizard.

 - Set the Mailing Type to Automation.

 - Select the Automation Campaign created above.

 - Select the List with contacts to send.

 - Click Next.

 - Verify the settings, then click Send.

 Once the campaign is deployed, the contacts will receive the email message, and then the actions of the contacts will set off the rules in the Automation Campaign, either adding the contact to another list, or opting the contact out of the sent list.